AK-147/Transliterator/README.md

   <h2>:book: Description</h2>
   <ul>
-    <li>:capital_abcd: A program that converts English characters to their general phonetic counterparts in the Arabic alphabet</li>
+    <li>:capital_abcd: A program that converts English characters to their phonetic counterparts in the Arabic grapheme system</li>
     <li>:coffee: Has a text-based user interface for use in command line and a graphical user interface made with Java Swing</li>
-    <li>:scroll: Created as a passion project whilst studying the Arabic language, testing my knowledge of the syntax and morphology</li>
+    <li>:scroll: Created as a project whilst studying the Arabic language, testing my knowledge of the syntax and morphology</li>
   </ul>

   <h2>:file_folder: Contents</h2>
   <p>
-    Navigating to the <strong>src</strong> folder, we can igore the <strong>bin</strong> files.
+    Navigating to the <strong>src</strong> folder, we can ignore the <strong>bin</strong> files.
-    There are two main project folders, each with their own nested files:
+    There are two main project folders, each with its own nested files:
   </p>
   <ul>
     <li><strong>Transliterator</strong> has a text-based user interface that can be launched via the command terminal